grayson-arendt/Lunabotics-2024/README.md

 This repository will contain our Lunabotics 2023-2024 robot code.
-Currently, ros_phoenix and realsense-ros packages are being used.

-/launch currently contains launch files to initialize the motors with ros_phoenix and run other nodes.
-/scripts is currently empty, but Python files would go there.
-/src contains ROS2 nodes for running our robot.

-CMakeLists.txt contains everything needed to compile and run the actual code itself, including finding external libraries like PCL and creating executables. package.xml lists certain information about bot_pkg (like what its dependencies are).
+Currently, apriltag_ros, apriltag_msgs, and realsense-ros packages are being used for ROS2.
+CTRE Phoenix library is being used to control our motors, and PCL (Point Cloud Library) is used to manage the camera's point cloud data,

+src contains the packages that run our robot, while everything outside of the directory is an external package that we utilize.

+Inside src, autonomous_pkg will contain the necessary code for running the robot autonomously, while manual_control_pkg will contain teleop code for driving the robot manually. lunabot_bringup contains all the launch files for our robot.